-Municipal taxes pay for all of the services and utilities residents of the RM use.
+Municipal taxes pay for all the services and utilities residents, business owners, and visitors to the RM use.
 This includes road maintenance (on all roads except provincial highways), water and sewer, Community Safety Officers, public works, staff, and governance costs.
-Each year, RM staff bring forward a list of projects for funding - this list is reviewed by Council and adopted as part of the budget.
+Each year, RM staff bring forward a list of projects for funding - Council reviews this list and adopts it as part of the budget.
 Once the budget for each year is created, the total budget value is used to calculate the tax rate for each property within the municipality.

 Taxes are levied in August and due on December 31st of each year.
-There are also early payment discounts if you pay your taxes before certain dates.
+There are also early payment discounts if you pay your taxes before specific dates.
 These dates include:

 Note: These discounts only apply to the municipal portion of your taxes, not the amount owed to the school board.